Bruxism and TMJ Treatment in Korea

 Dental Splints

 Splints stabilize muscles and double the effectiveness of Botox.
 If bruxism continues after the treatment, splints will relieve tooth damage caused by bruxism.
-Treatment that promotes the recovery of altered tissue by reducing pressure on temporomandibular joints and discs.
+Splints also promote the recovery of altered tissue by reducing pressure on the TMJ and discs.

 MINISH Dental Hospital will conduct a pre-examination to create a suitable treatment plan for you.
 Regular checkups are essential for TMJ treatments because precise adjustments by the medical staff are required to accomplish the main purpose of treatment.